Copyleft-io/copyleft-io.github.io/_posts/2016-09-01-hello-world.md

 ---

 ### Welcome!
-The hobbyists at Copyleft.io are practitioners in the field of technology.
-We have varying backgrounds and experience ranging from software development, big data analytics, to infrastructure engineering.
+The practitioners at Copyleft.io are professionals in the field of technology.
+We have varying backgrounds and experience ranging from software development and big data analytics to cloud services and infrastructure engineering.

 <br>
 Our team initially met and worked together over the course of several years for an international startup based in Nashville, Chicago, and London.
 During our time working together we enjoyed the challenge and freedom of using open source technology to deliver and support a big data analytics and targeting platform for financial institutions in the payment card and advertising industry.

 <br>
 As we have moved about to explore new opportunities we've used Copyleft.io as a way to stay connected while working in the field.
-Here you will find our thoughts, ideas, rants, and inner daemons.
+In addition to our consulting services here you will also find our thoughts, ideas, rants, and inner daemons.

 <br>
 Cheers!
 <br>-Brian